AustralianBioCommons/Learning-Library/README.md

 ## About

-Welcome to the Australian BioCommons Learning Library!
+Welcome to the Australian BioCommons Library!

 The Library houses collections of recommended resources to get you started in a new topic.
 These themed collections are curated by the life sciences community in collaboration with Australian BioCommons.